tidepool-org/data-model/device-data/types/basal/suppressed.md

 The `duration`s of all three `temp` intervals here adds up to the programmed `temp` duration: `2100000 + 7200000 + 1500000 = 10800000` (three hours).

-For a `suspend` that crosses `scheduled` boundaries, the examples would be very similar, except with no `rate` on the "parent" `suspend` basal.
+For a `suspend` that crosses `scheduled` boundaries, the examples would be very similar, except with no `rate` on the top-level (active) `suspend` basal.

 <!-- TODO: DISCUSS WITH GERRIT AND DARIN!!! -->
 **NB:** A *known* issue with this data model is that when a `temp` or `suspend` basal is programmed for a certain `duration` and crosses more than one schedule boundary but then is *canceled* early within one of the "middle" (not edge) segments, we have no good way to represent the original `expectedDuration` of the *entire* programmed `temp` or `suspend`.
 Rather, the `expectedDuration` on a middle segment of a three-or-more segment `temp` or `suspend` basal should be the expected `duration` of *that* segment from the basal schedule.

 ### `suppressed` when a `temp` or `suspend` is edited

-To date, we know of one insulin pump manufacturer (Medtronic) that allows for *editing* a `temp` basal while it is in effect, and in principle the same could apply to a `suspend` programmed with a `duration` (as allowed in the interface for OmniPods, for example).
+To date, we know of one insulin pump manufacturer (Medtronic) that allows for *editing* a `temp` basal while it is in effect, and in principle the same could apply to a `suspend` programmed with a `duration` (as is required in the interface for the Insulet OmniPod, for example).
 For the purposes of our `temp` basal model, we treat the editing of a `temp` basal as a cancellation followed by the immediate scheduling of a second `temp`.
-In other words, we do **not** consider the first `temp` basal to be `suppressed` by the edited `temp`.
+In other words, we do **not** consider the first `temp` basal to be `suppressed` by the second, edited `temp`.
 For example, consider a user running a "flat rate" basal schedule:

 ```json
 [{